 Topically: Dilute first with a carrier oil and apply to area that needs it (around two to four drops)8

 Diffusion: Pour a few (around three to four) drops of galbanum essential oil into your diffuser

 Direct inhalation: Dilute the essential oil with water, then enjoy the aroma

 Is Galbanum Oil Safe?

 Galbanum oil is safe and is FDA-approved as a food flavoring agent and additive.9 However, make sure to always follow the prescribed dosage.
 Consult a physician before allowing a child or pregnant woman to use this essential oil.10

 Side Effects of Galbanum Oil

 Prior to use, consult with a physician and take an allergen patch test to determine if you can use this essential oil or not.
-While there are no recorded cases of galbanum oil at the moment, it's still crucial to use it in moderation.
+While there are no recorded cases of galbanum oil adverse reactions, it's still crucial to use it in moderation.